kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::spl::SHOW PROCESSLIST;

+You see it costs me next to nothing to call `SHOW WARNINGS;` or `SHOW CREATE TABLE \G` like above.
+And whenever I feel the need for some more ease in my work, I use AHK to define something new.
+My latest addition is

+    ::ell::echo_line_no ""

 Here are some other snippets I use often:

     ::ggrr::grep -rn '/mnt/sda1/wp/ci/application/' -e '' ; search for terms in source code